arikorn/companion-module-generic-animation/README.md

 - [x] Configurable cell-characters (blank vs. grid, maybe dimmer grid)
 - [x] Allow offsets for positioning; finish positioning options
 - [x] Change speed while game is running
-- [ ] Allow user to specify an offset for button position relative to the internal grid
 - [ ] Allow adding more than one shape?
-- [ ] Organize shapes, both internally and for the user.
+- [x] Organize shapes, both internally and for the user. (probably could do better...)
 - [ ] Set shape to arbitrary text
 - [ ] Possibly, smart placement of text???
 - [ ] Random shape selection
-- [ ] Auto-chaining of games
+- [ ] Auto-chaining of games (queue either a category or arbitrary group)
 - [x] Fix up prettier's mangling of shapes.ts? (or convert to...?)
 - [x] Customize within-button grid size
 - [x] Enable/disable wrapping in Conway